 Though we don’t imagine there will be leftovers, here are the options for storing any leftover sweet potato cornbread:

 Breadbox or cupboard: Cornbread will last up to 3 days stored in a cool dark area.
-Wrap the cornbread in beeswax wraps or a reusable storage bag with as much air removed from the bag as possible.
+Wrap the cornbread in homemade beeswax wraps or a reusable storage bag with as much air removed from the bag as possible.

 Refrigerator: Wrap the sweet potato cornbread or store in an airtight container in the fridge for up to 7 days.